 The PT Compact does not take away any state’s individual ability to levy additional requirements on any PTs or PTAs licensed within their borders.
 Besides the ability to set custom fees, states may also choose to require practitioners to take a jurisprudence exam.
 Additionally, therapists must continue to meet the requirements of their home state, including continuing education and training.

-4. Licensing Requirements and Expirations Are Set by the Home State
+The Home State sets 4.
+Licensing Requirements and Expirations

 According to guidance issued by the PT Compact, and aside from jurisprudence exam requirements, PTs and PTAs are governed by the licensing requirements of their home state.
 If the remote state they wish to gain privileges in through the PT Compact has differing requirements, they do not apply.
 Practitioners only have to keep up with the requirements of their home state, alleviating the need to balance differing demands.
 In addition, licenses held through the PT Compact expire on the original expiration date set by the therapist’s home state.

 5. PTs and PTAs Must Comply With Practice Regulations in Practice Jurisdiction

 States have different laws covering how physical therapists and physical therapy assistants can practice within their jurisdiction.
 While PTs and PTAs may be permitted to perform certain procedures in their home states, the states where they obtain remote privileges may not allow the same procedures.
 The PT Compact Commission provides guidance and references to determine what is allowed in each participating state.